CristianConrado/D630LaptopHomelab/README.md

 # 🔥 Important Notes

-* NetBird acts as the secure entrypoint into the homelab
+* Netbird acts as the secure entrypoint into the homelab
 * Caddy handles reverse proxying and HTTPS internally
 * Services are isolated using Docker networks
 * Homepage is used as the central dashboard